Home Latest News Partnership Deed in India

 8. BORROWING

-To get credit facilities from any financial institution, the partnership will need the written approval of each Partner.
+To get credit facilities from any financial institution, each partner will need written approval.

 9. ACCOUNTS